About the Commissioner

 He brings to the role extensive experience at senior executive level in public, private and not-for-profit sectors.
 He is also an experienced board director and fellow and graduate of the Australian Institute of Company Directors.

 He completed a Masters of Business Administration at the Adelaide University Graduate School of Business in 2004.

 John was the Chief Executive Officer of the Motor Trade Association of South Australia for over eight years between 2005 and 2014 where he played the lead role in assisting members in the areas of advocacy at state and federal levels, industrial relations, industry information and environmental education.
 He was responsible for the MTA’s Registered Training Organisation and Group Training Scheme which employed more than 550 apprentices and trainees.

 He has held a number of board positions including:

 - President of Group Training Australia (SA);

-- Councillor on the National Motor Vehicle Theft Reduction Council.
+- Councillor on the National Motor Vehicle Theft Reduction Council; and

-Earlier career history has included senior experience with the South Australian Government including Executive Director in the Department of Premier and Cabinet with responsibilities for all economic related cabinet items, policies and policy implementation including major projects.
+Earlier career history has included senior experience within the South Australian Government including as an Executive Director in the Department of the Premier and Cabinet with responsibilities for all economic related cabinet items, policies and policy implementation including major projects.